In this article, we will talk about bad listeners and some annoying habits they have in common.

 Recommended read: Negative People: 5 Things They Always Do – and How to Deal With Them

-4. The most common and annoying one: they always interrupt you
+4. They always interrupt you

 One of the worst, most annoying habits lousy listeners have is they don’t let you finish your sentence.
 They assume they know what you’re about to say and they interrupt you.